bahtiyartan/troia/docs/20Variablesscope.rst

 	A local variable overrides other variables which are defined for a larger scope (member, global).

-Local variables are created for each instance of the method/event (recursive calls).
+Local variables are created for each instance of the method/event like any other language (think on recursive calls).

 ::